 The Pre-Engineering Program is intended to increase the potential for student success in Engineering by ensuring readiness in the areas of Math, Science, and Computing.
-In order to successfully complete the Pre-Engineering Program, a student must satisfy all of the following requirements:
+While in the Pre-Engineering Program, a student is not permitted to register in any Engineering courses (ENGG, ECVL, EECE, EMEC), but may take courses outside the School of Engineering that are part of the engineering degree requirements.
+In order to successfully complete the Pre-Engineering Program, a student must satisfy all of the following requirements